Calix, Inc. (CALX): History, Ownership, Mission, How It Works & Makes Money

 Product/Service Target Market Key Features

-• Sales and Marketing: Calix employs a direct sales force and works with channel partners to reach BSPs of all sizes.
+• Channel and Direct Sales: Calix uses a direct sales force and works with a network of over 300 channel and solution partners to reach BSPs of all sizes, especially in underserved markets.

 Calix, Inc. (CALX) How It Makes Money